Haunted Mansion Restaurant Rumored To Be Built In Magic Kingdom At Walt Disney World

-Disney is always looking for new ways to enhance the experiences of their theme park guests and there is little doubt that a themed restaurants end up doing just that.
+Disney is always looking for new ways to enhance the experiences of their theme park guests, and there is little doubt that themed restaurants end up doing just that.
 There are always rumors that brand new experiences will be built, but one can only wait until something happens to know for sure.
-If the latest rumor of a Haunted Mansion-themed restaurant being built in Magic Kingdom ends up being true, Walt Disney World would not only enhance but make a lot of people very happy.
+If the latest rumor of a Haunted Mansion-themed restaurant being built in the Magic Kingdom ends up being true, Walt Disney World would not only enhance it but make many people very happy.

 Less than two years ago, Magic Kingdom opened up a new dining location called the Jungle Skipper Canteen Restaurant which is based on the popular Jungle Cruise attraction.
 Later this month, a new Avatar-themed land is opening at Disney’s Animal Kingdom with a Star Wars-themed land and Toy Story Land heading to Disney’s Hollywood Studios in the coming years.